FilBip/yaaap/README.md

 ### During run
-click on button 1 or 3 increases (resp. decrease) 1 deg of bearing. long press on button 1 or 3 increases (resp. decrease) 20 deg of bearing long press on button 1 and 2 (starboard and select) to tack to starboard long press on button 3 and 2 (port and select) to tack to port double click on button 2 to stop motor and standby
+click on button 1 or 3 increases (resp. decrease) 1 deg of bearing. long press on button 1 or 3 increases (resp. decreases) 20 deg of bearing long press on button 2 resets bearing to current heading long press on button 1 and 2 (starboard and select) to tack to starboard long press on button 3 and 2 (port and select) to tack to port double click on button 2 to stop motor and standby